 There are some things my children do that really test the limits of my love.
 Sienna, for instance, is a world-class pouter/stomper/door slammer.
 She can stick out that lip and stomp off to her room and our friends at the end of the street will hear the door slam.
 It’s really difficult for me not to fly off the handle when she gets going, but the more I practice (which is, unfortunately, a lot) the better I get at remaining calm while grounding the sh*t out of her.

 Charlotte’s thing is picking up.
 Every afternoon at 3:30, it’s time to pick up the toys.
 And every afternoon at 3:30, she begins sobbing hysterically and saying, “but it’s hard, Mom!
 It’s hard for me to pick up!” while flopping around the living room like a dying fish.
 We tried everything to combat her Victorian fainting spells and histrionics in the face of picking up three frakking toys, but the Ogre finally hit upon the solution.
 The timer.
 He’ll set the timer for fifteen minutes and then studiously ignore Charlotte’s hysterics.
-When the timer goes off, if the living room isn’t picked up, she and Liam get punished.
+When the timer goes off, if the living room isn’t picked up, she and Liam lose 10 minutes of outside play-time.
 It’s so effective, in fact, that the last few days just the threat of “I’m going to set the timer!” has been enough to propel Charlotte’s rotund little behind into motion and save me the effort of screaming at her like a deranged mental patient.

 Liam has been altogether different.
 He’s generally pretty obedient.
 I mean, he’s started in with the typical 2-year-old “No!” as an answer to every question, statement and proclamation, but that’s just a 2-year-old being a 2-year-old.
 Otherwise, he’s a remarkably sweet, good-natured, even-tempered miracle of a child.
 I love him so much, in fact, that I was beginning to think that with this particular little boy, I would not have to be tested.
 I could just love him and snuggle him and appreciate him and never ever would there be anything he could do that would make me wish I were the nanny so I could hand the kid off to his parents.